alexk99/the_router/ipv6/ipv6_lab1_address_assgning.md

 	    ec:41:0
 	    30:61:80

-## 5. Assign a global address using EUI-64
+## 5. Assign a global address using a prefix and EUI-64 interface id

 	rcli ipv6 addr add 2001:470::0/64 eui-64 dev v3